jekkula-goutham/Marine-_Plastic_Image_Classifier/README.md

     └── No-Plastic/

-⚠️ Dataset is not included in this repository due to GitHub size limitations.
+"Dataset is not included in this repository due to GitHub size limitations."

-🛠️ Technologies Used
+* Technologies Used

 Python